College Credit

 ✏️ OSU Registration Information – 3 Step Process

 Step 1: Register as a non-degree seeking student at OSU.
-There is a $30 application feel.
+There is a $30 application fee.
 Click here to apply: https://admissions.oregonstate.edu/apply-choose-application.
-If you would like more information about the application process, visit HERE.
+If you would like more information about the application process, visit HERE. Â

 Step 2: And now you…wait!
 You will need to wait 4 or 5 days for the university to process your application.
 You will not be able to enroll until you receive your OSU ID.
 If you are confused, email Kristin.rorrer@oregonstate.edu and let her know that you are planning to enroll for the OAM music appreciate course.

-Step 3: It’s now time to register for MUS 101: Music Appreciation-Survey (CRN: 74922, Section 401, Instructor: Zielke).
-Go to https://ecampus.oregonstate.edu/soc/registration/ and register for the CRN-74728).
+Step 3: It’s now time to register for MUS 101: Music Appreciation-Survey (CRN: 74922, Section 401, Instructor: Step 3: It’s now time to register for MUS 101: Music Appreciation-Survey (Section 401, CRN 74381, Instructor: Zielke).
+Go to https://ecampus.oregonstate.edu/soc/registration/ and register for the CRN-74381).Â

-Course Details: The course will begin June 20 with information about all of the European locations, and will include several group meetings at camp and on the tour.
-The class will conclude on September 2.
-The student will not need access to the online course materials while in Europe and the course may be completed at the student’s own pace as long as it is completed by September 2.
+Course Details: The course will begin June 24 with information about all of the European locations, and will include several group meetings at camp and on the tour.
+The class will conclude on September 6.
+The student will not need access to the online course materials while in Europe and the course may be completed at the student’s own pace as long as it is completed by September 6.

 If you have any problem with registration, please email Steven Zielke at zielkeoam@gmail.com or the OSU Music Advisor, Kristin Rorrer at Kristin.rorrer@oregonstate.edu.
 We will walk you through the process.